Brionconroy/Coffee_social_api/README.md

 ## Credits

-+ Thanks to the tutors at Coding instatute and to my mentor Anthony for guiding me through my project.
++ Thanks to the tutors at Coding instatute and to my mentor Garath for guiding me through my project.
 I would also like to thank Katie Duggan for proofreading the content.

-+ This help me set up the time zone correctly  [Timezone](https://www.educative.io/answers/what-is-djangoutilstimezone)

 + This helped me set up my crispyform [Crispy Forms](https://simpleisbetterthancomplex.com/tutorial/2018/08/13/how-to-use-bootstrap-4-forms-with-django.html)

-+ This helped me set up my menu format [Codesandbox](https://codesandbox.io/s/restaurant-menu-with-html-css-3bqzx?file=/index.html:527-5114)

 ### Media